-- 30. In relation to PEPs and their close associates or family members, banks/DFIs shall: - (a) implement appropriate internal policies, procedures and controls to determine if a customer or beneficial owner is a PEP; - (b) obtain approval from the bank's senior management to establish or continue business relations where the customer or a beneficial owner is a PEP or subsequently becomes a PEP; - (c) establish, by appropriate means, the sources of wealth or beneficial ownership of funds; including obtaining a self-declaration to this effect; and - (d) conduct during the course of business relations, enhanced monitoring of business relations with the customer.
+- 29. In relation to PEPs and their close associates or family members, banks/DFIs shall: - (a) implement appropriate internal policies, procedures and controls to determine if a customer or beneficial owner is a PEP; - (b) obtain approval from the bank's senior management to establish or continue business relations where the customer or a beneficial owner is a PEP or subsequently becomes a PEP; - (c) establish, by appropriate means, the sources of wealth or beneficial ownership of funds, as appropriate; including bank/DFI's own assessment to this effect; and - (d) conduct during the course of business relations, enhanced monitoring of business relations with the customer.